 - Components that have not been added to a solution (including canvas apps, flows, custom connectors, and connections) might not be part of the copy.
 You should validate your apps post copy.

-- You can't copy from or to a default type environment.
+- You can't copy from or to a default or trial type environment.